Advancing Fluid Antenna-Assisted Non-Terrestrial Networks in 6G and Beyond: Fundamentals, State of the Art, and Future Directions: Compatibility with Emerging B5G Technologies

 Moreover, RIS-FA has some promising architectures, such as RIS-FA-NTN and RIS-CUMA.
 A potential RIS-FA-NTN system is shown in Fig. \ref{fig:ris-fa}.
 In satellite networks, RIS-FA systems deployed at satellites and TNs can improve the stability of inter-satellite links and the throughput, respectively.
 In UAV/HAP networks, RIS-FA systems and UAVs can be jointly optimized for the network throughput, coverage region, and energy consumption.
 Specifically, the work in \cite{127} proposed a RIS-FA-UAV networks, where UAV deployment mitigates large-scale path loss, the FA positions and beamforming counteract small-scale fading, and RIS regulates phase shifts to address transmission path blockages and enhance service coverage.
 The simulations show that more FA antennas provide additional adjustable positions to combat small-scale fading in the UAV-RIS link.
 Similarly, increasing RIS elements enhances the rate by enabling more phase-shift adjustments for different users, mitigating channel fading in the RIS-user link.
 Also, with more FA antennas, the requirement for RIS elements can be reduced.
 Additionally, the random deployment and configuration of RIS enrich the scattering environment, enhancing the multiple access capability of CUMA.
 This idea is easily achievable, as it eliminates the need for additional RIS optimization \cite{117}.

 $\textbf{Summary and Insights: }$ The joint deployment of RIS and FAs enables flexible reconfiguration of propagation environments across transceivers and cascaded channels, making it suitable for the dynamic channels of NTNs.
-In NTNs, RIS-FA systems can enhance coverage, the stability of data links, and energy efficiency.
-Specifically, in satellite networks, RIS-FA systems deployed at satellites and TNs can improve the stability of inter-satellite routing and user data rate, respectively.
-In UAV networks, RIS-FA systems and UAVs can be jointly optimized for the network throughput, coverage region, and energy consumption.
+Although joint FA-RIS deployment in satellite networks remains unexplored, these structures are promising for enhancing link stability, beam coverage, interference mitigation, and improving user rates.
 However, there are several practical challenges in the RIS-FA-NTNs.
-Due to the dynamic and outdated nature of the air-ground channels, it is essential to explore more accurate and lower-latency CSI estimations.
+Due to the dynamic and outdated nature of the A2G channels, it is essential to explore more accurate and lower-latency CSI estimations.
 Besides, RIS-FA systems need to develop corresponding optimization schemes under different CSI conditions, or leverage additional DoFs to fortify the channel stability.
 Moreover, there is a broad research space for the optimization algorithm design in multi-RIS-assisted FA enabled-MIMO systems.
-Besides RIS and FAs can provide additional DoFs and benefit from each other, they can also collaborate from a different perspective.
+Besides, RIS and FAs can provide additional DoFs and benefit from each other, they can also collaborate from a different perspective.
 For instance, FAMA performance hinges on the diversity of multiple access channels, which relies on rich-scattering environments.
 In this case, RIS can construct artificial scattering settings to assist FAMA, where its performance bounds and complexity analyses are worth investigating.